-Supported in 2018 by SEMAC, the Performing Artist Engagement Program provides a platform for visiting performers to deepen relationships beyond a single performance at the St. Mane Theatre through community engagement activities in a variety of accessible spaces, such as artmaking workshops, educational classes, group discussions and informal performances.
+Supported by SEMAC, the Performing Artist Engagement Program provides a platform for visiting performers to deepen relationships beyond a single performance at the St. Mane Theatre through community engagement activities in a variety of accessible spaces, such as artmaking workshops, educational classes, group discussions and informal performances.

 Since 2001, Lanesboro Arts has facilitated an Artist Residency Program for early career artists, which has successfully served dozens of artists and hundreds of community members.
 The organization is applying the collaborative, place-based approach of its Residency Program to the Performing Artist Engagement Program for established Minnesota performers visiting the St. Mane Theatre, especially musicians, who are under represented in Lanesboro area programming.

 The Performing Artist Engagement Program develops knowledge, critical thinking skills, understanding, and appreciation of the arts through artist-driven, interactive community events.
 By supporting highly-qualified artists in furthering their own artwork while educating and invigorating community members in accessible spaces, the project also increases access for diverse audiences and advances Lanesboro Arts’ mission.

 The Performing Artist Engagement Program was developed specifically to address the challenges inherent in making conventional performing events in a sit-down theatre more accessible and relevant to area residents and visitors.
 By bringing performing artists to community spaces and nontraditional venues such as the library, museum, school, and outdoor venues, in addition to designing relevant programs around the natural or cultural environment or everyday challenges, Lanesboro Arts strives to meet audiences where they are at and build relationships with members of groups that have historically been under-served by the arts (such as seniors, low-income families and rural youth).